Cooler weather, clouds, rain and some thunderstorms will be the themes in the city through Friday this week.

 Breezy winds, rain and thunderstorms will persist in the city through Friday morning.
 However, Thursday night will give residents a brief break from the storms with cloudy but rain-free skies.

-Friday will be the coolest day of the week as temperatures reach only into the high 50s.
+Thursday will be the coolest day of the week as temperatures reach only into the mid-50s.

-Heading into the weekend, times of sun and clouds are possible both Saturday and Sunday, but both days will also feature the chance for rain showers during the daytime hours.
-Both nights should be clear for the games at Progressive Field.
+Heading into the weekend, times of sun and clouds are Saturday, but the chance for rain showers will persist through the evening hours.

 On Sunday, skies will be partly cloudy as temperatures ramp back up into the 60s.